DataDog/datadog-ci/src/commands/sarif/README.md

 Additionally, you may configure the `sarif` command with environment variables:

 - `DATADOG_API_KEY` or `DD_API_KEY` (**required**): API key used to authenticate the requests.
-- `DD_ENV`: The environment in which your test results appear.
-- `DD_SERVICE`: Specify a service.
 - `DD_TAGS`: Set global tags applied to all spans.
 The format must be `key1:value1,key2:value2`.
 The upload process merges the tags passed on the command line with the tags in the `--tags` parameter.
 If a key appears in both `--tags` and `DD_TAGS`, the value in `DD_TAGS` takes precedence.
-- `DATADOG_SITE`: choose your Datadog site, for example, datadoghq.com or datadoghq.eu.
+- `DATADOG_SITE` or `DD_SITE`: choose your Datadog site, for example, datadoghq.com or datadoghq.eu.

 ### Optional dependencies